perfalcon/RoboND-FollowMe-Project/writeup.md

 ### Step 2: ###
  Then apply the 1 x 1 convolution with `conv2d_batchnorm` which does a 1 x 1 convolution with ReLU activation and then the batch normalization.

+The 1 by 1 convolution preserves the spatial information, because when the fully connected layer is applied there is a loss of spatial information, because no information about the location of the pixels is preserved.

  ```
  def conv2d_batchnorm(input_layer, filters, kernel_size=3, strides=1):
     output_layer = layers.Conv2D(filters=filters, kernel_size=kernel_size, strides=strides,